kamaroly/kpos3/README.md

 ## What's new
-After 3 years of working on the point of sales system which is built on CodeIgniter, I decided to revamp the entire platform and build a new platform which is total powered by API. this will allow the total flexibility and extension of the platform .
+After 3 years of working on the point of sales system which is built on CodeIgniter, I decided to revamp the entire platform and write a new platform  using Laravel framework which is total powered by API. this will allow the total flexibility and extension of the platform .

 ## Official dicumentation